jviquerat/dragonfly/README.md

 ## CartPole-v0

 The agent learns to balance a pole fixed to a moving cart.
 The episode ends when the cart gets out of screen, or when the pole exceeds a certain angle.
 The goal is to balance the pole for 200 timesteps.
 The graphs shown below are averaged over 5 runs.
+The agent usually learns to balance the pole perfectly within 50 to 100 episodes.

 <p align="center">
   <img width="430" alt="" src="https://user-images.githubusercontent.com/44053700/83844966-45bfdc00-a708-11ea-98ee-5623162e1fe1.gif">